Advertising campaigns over $1 million

 At a minimum, you’ll be required to:

-• Supply a media plan, creative concepts and complete Stage 2 sections of the Advertising Proposal and Objectives table
+• Supply the OMD Media Implementation Deck (including a Block Plan), creative concepts and complete Stage 2 sections of the Advertising Proposal and Objectives Table.

 All government advertising must be apolitical in line with the Government Advertising Act 2011.
 Campaign evaluation activity should be clearly linked to campaign objectives.